 For the DML curriculum, identifying the needs and writing the objectives and outcomes is the starting point of the quality cycle, which continues with the implementation of the teaching/learning processes.
-The recently developed online Basic English curriculum is an example of it.
 For the development of the curriculum, feedback forms are collected from students and instructors on a regular basis to see if it serves their needs.